Digital artwork by Adam Ferriss

 This goat with him was no longer police evidence.
 He planned to sneak it home, tie it to the guava tree at the back of the pit toilet.
 When he returned from the station after making his report, he would kill the goat and roast it.
 That would save him meat-money for at least two months.

 Nwafanim smiled.
 It was an excellent plan.
-He was sorry to set the goatherd up as collateral, but so sad that the man was a criminal.
+He was sorry to set the goatherd up as collateral, but so sad the man was a criminal.
 He himself was on the side of law and order when you looked things through with a clear eye.
 He touched the diaper pin in the buttonhole, but the shirt had parted: the pin had fallen off sometime during the excitement.
-Propitiation, he thought: the Goddess had obtained the pin that attached him to the destinies of his absent children, in exchange for the success granted now.
+Propitiation, he thought: the Goddess had obtained the pin attaching him to the destinies of his absent children, in exchange for the success granted now.

 He walked into the trees, guiding the goat, his lips moving in devotion: "Thank you Afanim.
 Now I can go and bring my boys with a loud shout.
 And bring my wife, too.
 If she'll come with me."